 Advanced Payment (Chapter 30, 35 and 1606 only)

 Any student who has previously attended training or education after high school (including military education/training) are required by the DVA to have his or her training evaluated for applicable credit to programs of study, regardless of whether or not DVA assistance was previously received.
 The credit evaluation is processed by the Pensacola State College Registrar’s Office.
 Credits may then be applied toward the student’s degree program at Pensacola State College.
 A copy of all DD-214’s or Military Training Transcripts (Joint Services Transcript for Army, Navy and Marines; CCAF for Air Force) and official school transcripts must be submitted to the Admissions/Records Office at this College for their military/educational training evaluation.
-The Pensacola State College VA Certification Request form is available from the VSO website and must be accurately completed, signed, and submitted to this VSO by the student.
+The Pensacola State College VA Certification Request is available on Workday by typing Create Request in the search bar, search for VA, then completing the VA Certification and Waiver Request.

 Certificate of Eligibility